I don't like web development

 So coming back to this blog, I found this tutorial on integrating TailwindCSS and Zola.
 According to this, I should do the following:

-3. Also install parcel-bundler to have yourself a build system.
+to have yourself a build system. - Create a

-4. Create a .css file (which is actually PostCSS), and add a bunch of TailwindCSS boilerplate.
+file (which is actually PostCSS), and add a bunch of TailwindCSS boilerplate. - Build that with

 Here are a couple problems I’ve discovered: